privacyguides/privacyguides.org/docs/browsers.en.md

 ##### Privacy Preserving Ad Measurement

-Privacy Preserving Ad Measurement :material-toggle-switch-off-outline:
+- [ ] Disable Privacy Preserving Ad Measurement :material-toggle-switch-off-outline:

 Ad click measurement has traditionally used tracking technology that infringes on user privacy.
 [Private Click Measurement](https://webkit.org/blog/11529/introducing-private-click-measurement-pcm/) is a WebKit feature and proposed web standard aimed towards allowing advertisers to measure the effectiveness of web campaigns without compromising on user privacy.